Brian-Dennis/posh-theme-selector/scrape-posh-previews/README.md

 This theme_previews.json file is designed to be read by the select-posh-theme.sh script when you choose the "Browse Local Previews" option.
 The theme switcher script uses jq to parse this JSON file and present the URLs in a Rofi menu, allowing you to quickly view the theme previews without hitting the network each time.

 Make sure you have jq installed (sudo pacman -S jq) for the select-posh-theme.sh script to be able to read this file.

-This README provides a comprehensive overview of the scrape-posh-previews.sh script.